san9min/TimeSeriesAnomalyDetection/README.md

 So, I must re-approach  to solve this problem.
 I have put out the encoder from ICM and make it shared by DQN and ICM.
 Encoder(I use LSTM) is trained with inverse model in ICM by supervised learning and can extract proper features.
 With these features, Q-function in DQN approximates Q-value better.

 I use two buffers; Anomalous buffer and Normal buffer.
 Agent's anomalous exprience is memorized in Anomalous buffer and normal experience in Normal buffer.
-When training, the agent sample batch( $\alpha$ % anomaly) where $\alpha$ is determined by you.
+When training, the agent sample batch( $\alpha$ % anomaly) where $\alpha$ is determined by your choice.

  1. Easy to control : *Reward*
     - if you need to never miss anomalies, then just give more negative reward to False Negative

  2. Sampling anomaly data as much as you want : *Replay Buffer*
-    - One of the reason anomaly detection problem is so hard is excessively unbalanced data to train the model.
+    - One of the reasons anomaly detection problem is so hard is excessively unbalanced data to train the model.
 By separately memorizing anomalous and normal experinces, we can control the ratio of anomaly data in batch when training.

 ---